-Transfer learning isn't anything new, but the recent explosion in the popularity of LLMs has sparked discussion on how to train and deploy LLMs, hence LLMOps.
+Although transfer learning is not a novel concept, the recent surge in LLM popularity has sparked discussions on how to effectively train and deploy LLMs, leading to the emergence of LLMOps.

-LLMOps focuses on the operational capabilities and infrastructure required to fine-tune existing foundational models and deploying these refined models as part of a product.
-To most observers of the MLOps movement, LLMOps isn't anything new (except as a term) but rather a sub-category of MLOps.
-A narrower definition might, however, help drill into more specific requirements that fine-tuning and deploying these types of models has.
+LLMOps focuses on the operational capabilities and infrastructure required to fine-tune existing foundational models and deploy these refined models as part of a product.
+While LLMOps may not introduce entirely new concepts to observers familiar with the MLOps movement, it represents a sub-category with specific requirements for fine-tuning and deploying these types of models.

-As mentioned above, LLMOps isn't anything new for those familiar with MLOps, and thus the landscape will be similar.
-However, many of the MLOps tools that are designed for a very specific use case will not bend to fine-tuning and deploying LLMs.
-For example, a Spark environment such as Databricks works for traditional ML, but for fine-tuning LLMs, it likely won't.
+As mentioned earlier, LLMOps shares similarities with MLOps, and therefore, the landscape is somewhat familiar.
+However, many existing MLOps tools designed for specific use cases may not be suitable for fine-tuning and deploying LLMs.
+For example, a Spark environment like Databricks, which works well for traditional ML, may not be the optimal choice for fine-tuning LLMs.

-The diagram above is for illustrative purposes only and this list is by no means exhaustive.
+Please note that the diagram provided is for illustrative purposes only, and the list is not exhaustive.

 In the long term, it is uncertain whether the term LLMOps will continue to be widely used.
 Nevertheless, its emergence serves as a reminder that the field of machine learning is rapidly evolving, with new use cases continually emerging.